The various familiars, paladin mounts, animal companions and other pets affiliated with the characters.

-- Made of Iron: As per D&D rules, Bloodfeast after being polymorphed retains the hit points of a full-grown Allosaurus (around 171) despite its current form as a small lizard (which would have about 2).
+- Made of Iron: As per D&D rules, polymorphed Bloodfeast retains the hit points of a full-grown Allosaurus (around 171) despite its current form as a small lizard (which would have about 2).
 This is why Bloodfeast isn't even mildly inconvenienced by the vampire cleric's rat swarm or the subsequent explosion; despite its size, it has a similar hit point total to Roy.

 - No One Gets Left Behind: As the Order is fleeing from the Empire of Blood on Scoundrèl's airship, Belkar refuses to leave Bloodfeast behind and be killed by the empire for helping them, leading Blackwing to go back and bring it along.

 - Ridiculously Cute Critter: As a small lizard, he makes adorable noises when he sleeps.

 - Tyrannosaurus rex: Close enough: it even has two fingers, like a T. rex, as opposed to an Allosaurus's three fingers.
 It's also notably bigger than a legit Allosaurus should be (though that can be explained by the D&D rules for improving monsters), closer to the size of a full-grown T. rex.